We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More…

 Husqvarna TC250 Motocross

-With a new frame and bodywork in 2019, the Husqvarna TC250 maintains some of that classic two-stroke technology including Mikuni carburettor and a kick-starter.
-There’s no TPI and no electric start, but there is smooth linear power throughout the RPM range.
+With a new frame, engine and bodywork in 2023, the Husqvarna TC250 maintains some of that classic two-stroke technology including Mikuni carburettor and a kick-starter.
+Featuring E-Start and Electronic Fuel Injection, there is smooth linear power throughout the RPM range.
 See a video of the Husky two-strokes in action here.

-With smooth and linear power delivery, electronic fuel injection, and enhancements to the body and frame, the TE300i and TE250i offer superb levels of handling and refinement.
+With smooth and linear power delivery, electronic fuel injection, and enhancements to the body and frame, the TE300 and TE250 offer superb levels of handling and refinement.
 With loads of extra features such as Magura brakes and a premium build from Husqvarna you can expect exceptional quality with a price tag to match.

 KTM 250SX Motocross